nomad-ops/nomad-ops/README.md

 # nomad-ops

-Let's build a simple operator for nomad which reconciles the running jobs in comparison to git repos
+A simple operator for nomad which reconciles the running jobs in comparison to git repos

 > Still work in progress, but it should do what it is supposed to :)
+> See [http://nomad-ops.org](http://nomad-ops.org) for more information

 ## Getting started with docker